Skip to content

 Author: Jamielyn Nye

-This crunchy, crispy, and melt-in-your-mouth buttery streusel topping is as addicting as you'd think!
-This sweet brown sugar, cinnamon, and oat mixture comes together in minutes and is the perfect way to top off all of your muffins, cakes, and pies!
+This streusel topping is sweet, crisp and ready in only 5 minutes.
+A buttery crumb topping is the perfect way to top off all of your muffins, cakes, and pies!

 Prep Time: 5 minutes